 Do you have a small project idea that could make a positive impact in our neighbourhood?
-Online applications are now open for Responsive Neighbourhood Small Grants and Greenest City Neighbourhood Small Grants.
+Online applications are now open for our three streams of Neighbourhood Small Grants.

 The Neighbourhood Small Grants (NSG) program is a grassroots initiative that helps residents of any age, experience, or background take part in building community.
 We provide grants up to $500 to neighbours who have small but powerful ideas that will make our community better.